t-chx/blog/_posts/2015-02-24-webeditor-v2.md

 ### Other improvements

 This version includes many smaller improvements and bugfixes, such as: Drag and drop to upload or insert images, etc...

+We hope you'll enjoy these new features and improvements.
+We would love to hear what you think.
+If there are features or fixes you would like to see, please [contact us](https://www.gitbook.com/contact) :)